tendermint/go-amino/README.md

 Inner structs that are embedded in outer structs are encoded by the field typ3 "Struct" (e.g. `0x03`).
-(In Protobuf3, embedded messages are encoded as "Length-prefixed".
-In Wire, the "Length-prefixed" typ3 is only used for byteslices and bytearrays.)
+(In Protobuf3, embedded messages are encoded as "Byte-Length (prefixed)".
+In Wire, the "Byte-Length" typ3 is only used for byteslices and bytearrays.)